'Best hope yet' as results from Alzheimer's drug trial reveal huge step forward

 “Our research led by Sir John Hardy over thirty years ago seeded trials like this by discovering the importance of amyloid protein in Alzheimer’s disease.
 It laid the foundations for billions of pounds of investment into many of the drugs like lecanemab, with 117 other drugs currently in trials.

-“This isn’t the end of the journey for lecanemab – it’s being explored in further trials to see how well it works over a longer period of time and the difference it could to make to people before their symptoms have even developed.
+“This isn’t the end of the journey for lecanemab – it’s being explored in further trials to see how well it works over a longer period of time and the difference it could make to people before their symptoms have even developed.”

 He said there is still a long way to go before lecanemab could be available on the NHS, and there will be a wait for clarity for how and when the approval process will take place in the UK, and whether regulators believe it is cost-effective.